November 15, 2024

 Nonlinear Model Predictive Control – MPC – Tutorial 1: Basic Formulation and Solution in MATLAB

 In this tutorial series, we explain how to formulate and numerically solve different versions of the nonlinear Model Predictive Control (MPC) problem.
 We implement the solution in MATLAB.
 The focus of this series is mainly on the practical implementation without going too deep into the theoretical aspects of nonlinear MPC.
+You are currently reading Tutorial 1.
+In this tutorial, we explain how to formulate an open-loop nonlinear MPC problem and how to approximate its solution in MATLAB.
+The YouTube video accompanying this webpage is given below.

 Before reading this tutorial and watching the video, we suggest that you go over our previous tutorial on the linear MPC implementation given here.
+The developed MATLAB code can be found over here (fee needs to be paid).
+The YouTube tutorial explaining the implementation is given below.

 Continuous-time Formulation of the Open-Loop Nonlinear Model Predictive Control Problem